Operation Cedar Falls: Positioning forces and the assault on Bến Súc

-General Bernard William Rogers, who served as assistant division commander of the 1st Infantry Division during Operation Cedar Falls, notes that, during the forced evacuation of Bến Súc, inhabitants were "moved as humanely as possible", were allowed to take their possessions and livestock with them, and were even given medical treatment.
-However, he concedes that "It was to be expected that uprooting the natives of these villages would evoke resentment, and it did"; he goes on to describe the "sight of the natives of Bến Súc with their carts, chickens, hogs, rice" as "pathetic and pitiful."
-Moreover, he reports grave difficulties occurring during the inhabitants' resettlement to the village of Phu Loi.
+General Bernard Rogers, who served as assistant division commander of the 1st Infantry Division during Operation Cedar Falls, notes that, during the forced evacuation of Bến Súc, inhabitants were "moved as humanely as possible", were allowed to take their possessions and livestock with them, and were even given medical treatment.
+He concedes that "It was to be expected that uprooting the natives of these villages would evoke resentment, and it did"; he goes on to describe the "sight of the natives of Bến Súc with their carts, chickens, hogs, rice" as "pathetic and pitiful."
+He reports grave difficulties occurring during the inhabitants' resettlement to the village of Phu Loi.
 He quotes Westmoreland as having said "Unfortunately, the resettlement phase was not as well planned or executed as the actual evacuation.
-For the first several days the families suffered unnecessary hardships."
+For the first few days the families suffered unnecessary hardships."
 When interviewed more than 15 years later, one resident of the village recalled how they were not allowed to take anything from their homes, and how, from the very start of the operation, the army killed villagers.
 Journalist Jonathan Schell, who wrote an extensive article on the operation for The New Yorker, confirms the government's assessments.
 Those South Vietnamese officials, who were charged with the relocation of the villagers, were not informed of their task to organize a refugee camp until 24 hours before the forced evacuation began.
-As a result, the surprised inhabitants of Phu Loi were forced to house the deportees from Bến Súc in their already jammed dwellings.
+As a result, the surprised inhabitants of Phu Loi were forced to house the deportees from Bến Súc in their overcrowded dwellings.